zeph-yr/JDFixer/README.md

 **Reaction Time Preferences:**
 This works exactly the same as JD Preferences.
 The five examples above apply, except in Reaction Time.
 Reaction Time is a function of the map's original NJS and Jump Distance.
 This means that RT Preferences automatically sets the map's JD to give your preferred RT for its given NJS.

+## Understanding Song Speed Options
+By base game behavior, maps played at different song speeds (for example when playing with Modifiers or at 200% on Practice Mode) maintain their JD.
+This is so that logically a higher song speed setting will make the map "play faster" by lowering the player's reaction time.

+**JD_Settings:** If you prefer the base game behavior or you prefer to always have a known JD (meaning you want to play at the JD you set, at any song speed), choose this option.

+**RT_Settings:** If you prefer to always have a known reaction time (and would prefer the JD to be auto-adjusted depending on the song speed to give you the RT you set), choose this option.
+This means when you play a map at a higher song speed, the JD will be pushed back to give the same RT as if the play was played at normal speed.
+Playing a map at lower song speed will bring the JD closer.

+**JD_RT_Respectively:** If you prefer to have both of options, depending on whether you are using the JD or RT sliders and Automated Preferencences, choose this.
+This means when you have the JD slider active or are using JD Automated Preferences, it will behave like the `JD_Settings` option, and when you have the RT slider active or are using RT Automated Preferences, it will behave like the `RT_Settings` option.

 ## Tournaments and MP
 - **Tournament Assistant:** Supports Default, Dual Sync and AutoPause matches.
 You can only use one of the sliders at a time.
 As usual, enabling Preferences override both sliders. *Avoid opening the Preferences menu in TA!
 You will be stuck in it until you relaunch the game or the coordinator lets you out (this is by design in TA).
 However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it (but I hope you've set your Preferences correctly lol).*
 - **Multiplayer:** Shares the UI with TA.
 As usual, you can only use one of the sliders at a time and enabling Preferences override both sliders.
 It is safe to open the Preferences menu here lol.